wvhulle/streams-eurorust-2025/lib/fletcher.typ

   let positional-args = args.pos()
   let named-args = args.named()

-  // Default to "->" if no mark is provided in positional args let mark = if positional-args.len() > 0 { positional-args.at(0) } else { "->" }
+  let mark = if positional-args.len() > 0 { positional-args.at(0) } else { "->" }

   edge(